 The four-day seminar will cover all aspects of international criminal defence.
 In particular, it will cover aspects related to the functioning of the defence teams and Court offices, the lawyer-client relationship, the defence ethics, the strategies of the case and the investigations, the mechanisms behind plea negotiations, the structuring of legal arguments, considerations in trial proceedings, detention issues and the post-trial phase.
 Topics will be presented in a highly interactive and dynamic way, enabling participants to acquire practical skills that can be of immediate use in daily practice.

-Thanks to the participation of renowned experts, the Seminar represents a unique opportunity to acquire a deep understanding of defence in the area of international criminal law.
+The Seminar, led by renowned experts, represents a unique opportunity to acquire a deep understanding of defence within the framework of international criminal law.

 Course topics include:

 - Introduction to the ICC Rules of Procedure and Evidence